Transparent dark purple Travel Guide by Insurte logo

 • Residence permit for students.

-• Au pair permit.
+• Au pair permits.

 While these are a few common categories, there are several available, and it's important that you pick the right one.

 • Find the residence permit that most accurately reflects your situation (work, study, etc.).
-If there isn't a residence permit that matches your needs, you may need to apply for an Iceland long stay visa instead.
+If there isn't a residence permit that matches your needs, you may need to apply for an Iceland long-stay visa instead.

 • Follow the steps given to you for your type of residence permit.
 In many cases, it'll continue as follows: